AndyRadionov/websocketchat/README.md

 # websocketchat

-Simple Java implementation of Web Scoket Chat Server.
+Simple Java implementation of WebSocket Chat Server.

 ### Used Libraries: